nlqanh524/Hackintosh-Asus-TM420UA/README.md

 -  Card Reader
 -  Battery lasts about 2 hours.

+## Known Issue
+-  System Infomations may have a strange issue sometimes, which cause some Apple apps to crash
+-  Airdrop and Handoff is not working (Wanna fix?
+Buy BCM94360NG)
+-  Sleep is not working
+-  Keyboard backlight is not working
+-  Hardware acceleration may not work in some OpenGL apps
+-  macOS may freeze randomly (increasing VRAM would fix most of this)

 ## Note
 - Currently, Nootedred only support from macOS Catalina to macOS Sonoma, so you can't install macOS 10.14 and below
 - To use Wifi and Bluetooth, you must install [AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm) for Wifi and for Bluetooth, you need [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware), [IntelBTPatcher](https://github.com/OpenIntelWireless/IntelBluetoothFirmware), and [IntelBluetoothInjector](https://github.com/OpenIntelWireless/IntelBluetoothFirmware) (for Big Sur and older) or [BlueToolFixup](https://github.com/acidanthera/BrcmPatchRAM) (for Monterey and newer)